hootcode99/Checkout-Automation-for-GlowManDan/README.md

 The script can complete the purchase process beginning-to-end.
 However, during testing I left the final step commented out as to not actually buy anything.
 I felt it safer to leave the last step of the purchase in the user's hand in the final copy as well.
 However, it can easily be reactivated.
 The way I have it, at the end of the script, the bot will ask you if you wish to end the script.

 ## Information Entry
 Initially, I had the bot prompt the user for entering information.
 However, if there were any typos, they would carry forward.
-That left my with 2 options, create an entire system to allow the user to edit their entries or just get the values and hardcode them in.
+That left me with 2 options, create an entire system to allow the user to edit their entries or just get the values and hardcode them in.
 Therefore, for my friend, I just had him give me the information to hardcode into the bot.

 ## Running the script
 I ended up packaging the script into an .exe for my friend using PyInstaller.
 I was very quick and easy.